unnoun9/grid/README.md

 - `config.txt` is irrelevant to our image manipulator project and will be removed.

 ## Building the project
 - First run `./imgui.sh` to compile ImGui source code, then run `./build.sh`.
-For windows, I recommend installing the git bash terminal (or the sh.exe executable) that comes with [git](https://git-scm.com/) to run the scripts.
+On windows, I recommend getting the git bash terminal (or the sh.exe executable) that comes with [git](https://git-scm.com/) to run the scripts.
 - `build.sh`(shell script) will compile and link our source code to libraries and run the executable.
 - `imgui.sh` is just thier to automatically compile (only compile not link) the imgui source code.
 It just automates some manual labour.
 Probably not that important but is handy.
 - `bin` folder will contain the final executable along with SFML dll files to dynamically link us to SFML.
 The program won't run without these dll files.